Analog Input and Output:

 while True:

-Once you run the code, tune the dial on the potentiometer to control the LED's brightness.
+Save and run the code.
+Tune the dial on the potentiometer to control the LED's brightness.